bumptech/nitro/docs/nitro.md

  * ZeroMQ is ported to work on Windows and lots of other places.
    Nitro has not yet been ported to anything but Linux and Mac OS X.

+**Q: With the domain gonitro.io, I expected something written for (or in) golang.
+Does this have anything to do with go?**

+No.  Go is a cool language, and we might have a go port soon if we can talk @xb95 into writing it :-), but nitro proper is written in C and has nothing directly to do with golang.
+Hey, good domain names are hard to come by.

 Contact/Credits
 ===============